Apono Connector for AWS

 3. Click **No, Just Install the Connector**.
 The installation methods appear.

-1. Finish installing the connectorarrow-up-right in CloudFormation for your AWS Account.
+5. Finish [installing the connector](https://docs.apono.io/docs/aws-environment/apono-connector-for-aws#id-2.-in-cloudformation) in CloudFormation for your AWS Account.

-1. Open CloudFormationarrow-up-right with your Management account.
-The Quick create stack page appears.
+7. Open [CloudFormation](https://console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateURL=https%3A%2F%2Fapono-public.s3.amazonaws.com%2Fcloudformation%2Faws_organization_roles_only_integration_template.yml\&stackName=apono-aws-organization-integration) with your Management account.
+T**he Quick create stack** page appears.

 1. **AponoConnectorId**: Value copied in step **6**.